eodbrent/NoEl/README.md

   - Programmable letters as stroke instructions.
   - Randomization for natural, human-like variation.
   - Export to SVG or similar graphic formats.
-- Modular letter definitions—combine or inherit from other shapes.
+- Modular letter definitions - combine or inherit from other shapes.
+  - LETTER d uses a
+  - LETTER w uses v

 ---